shaimaa122/Customer_Segmentation_SDA_Final/README.md

 - [Data Dictionary](https://github.com/shaimaa122/Customer_segment/blob/main/Customer%20Segmentation%20-%20Data%20Dictinory.pdf)

 ## Overview:
-Customer segmentation is the practice of dividing a customers into groups of individuals that are similar As below fig, In this project ,I classify the customers into 4 segmentations(A,B,C,D) based on Age, Work experience and etc.
+Customer segmentation is the practice of dividing customers into groups of individuals that are similar in specific ways relevant to marketing, such as age, gender, interests and spending habits.
+The Customer segmentation helps the company to know the customers that’s leads to success the business.

+In this project I will apply the idea by classify the customers into four segmentations (A, B, C, D) based on Age, work exp, family size and more

 ![Customer segmentation](https://github.com/shaimaa122/Customer_segment/blob/main/Customer_segmintation.png)